robert-hh/Micropython-Editor/README.md

 - Use USB_VCP or UART for input and output.
 - Changed the read keyboard function to comply with slow byte-by-byte input on serial lines.
-- Added support for TAB, BACKTAB, SAVE, FIND, REPLACE, GOTO line, YANK (delete line into a buffer), ZAP (insert buffer)
+- Added support for TAB, BACKTAB, SAVE, FIND, REPLACE, GOTO line, YANK (delete line into a buffer), DUP (copy line into a buffer), ZAP (insert buffer)
 - Join Lines by 'Delete Char' at the end or Backspace at the beginning of a line, Auto-indent for ENTER, context sensitive TAB, BACKTAB and HOME
 - Moved main into a function with some optional parameters
 - Added an optional status line and single line prompts for QUIT, SAVE, FIND, REPLACE, and GOTO.
   The status line can be turned (almost) off for slow connections.

 The editor assumes a VT100 terminal.
 It works in Insert mode.
 Cursor Keys, Home, End, PgUp, PgDn, Del and Backspace work as you would expect.
-Most functions are available with Ctrl-Keys too, if a VT100 keyboard mapping is not available.
+The additional functions like FIND etc. are available with Ctrl-Keys.
 On reading files, tab characters are expanded to spaces with a tab size of 8, and trailing white space on a line will be discarded.
 It will not restored when the file is written.

 The editor works also well in a Linux environment, with both python3 and micropython.